Paris pneumatic post: Beginnings

 The use of electrical telegraphy in Paris rose rapidly in the period of the Second French Empire, from 17 stations in 1851 to 2,200 in 1867.
 The telegraph lines became overloaded and the operating companies had to resort to sending messages by carriage between the two major telegraph stations on the Rue de Grenelle and the Place de la Bourse, with messages sometimes delayed by road traffic.
 As early as 1853 a pneumatic tube message system was installed by Josiah Latimer Clark to link the London Stock Exchange with the offices of the Electric Telegraph Company.
-Tests of a pneumatic message-carrying system were made by Ambroise Ador in Paris' Parc Monceau in 1852 and further tests were made by Antoine Galy-Cazalat in 1854.
+Tests of a pneumatic message-carrying system were made by Ambroise Ador in Paris's Parc Monceau in 1852 and further tests were made by Antoine Galy-Cazalat in 1854.

 In December 1866 the first line of a pneumatic messaging service was installed between the offices of the Central Télégraphique in Rue Feydeau and Le Grand Hotel in Boulevard des Capucines, a distance of 1.05 km.
 The messages were carried in containers within a steel tube of 65 mm diameter, buried 1 m below ground.
 Messages from hotel guests were transported through the 1060 m long tube to the telegraph office from where they could be transmitted onwards.
 The air was compressed not by motorised means but by the pressure of 15 m head of water held in reservoirs.
 A pressure of 2 atm was capable of being generated, which allowed a cylinder 5.5 in long and carrying 40 messages to be transmitted in 60–80 seconds.
 A reservoir at either end of the line allowed for messages to be sent in both directions.

 The Grand Hotel line was extended in 1867 to form a six station "hexagon" incorporating the telegraph offices at the Place de la Bourse and Rue de Grenelle.
 The other stations on the route were at the Place du Théâtre-Français, Rue des Saints-Pères and Rue Boissy-d'Anglas.
 This network utilised the same 65 mm tubes of the Grand Hotel line and permitted curves of 5–20 m radius.
 A "train" of message containers took 12 minutes to complete a full clockwise circuit of the network.
 The tubes were laid in the Paris sewers, reducing the need for new trenches and allowing ready access for repairs and maintenance.

 In the following decades additional polygonal circuits were added to the original hexagon, doubling it in size by 1872 – though the circuits remained within the area of the Wall of the Ferme générale.